donutdellsprinkles/Grainular/README.md

 # Grainular
-A Web App Showcasing Noises with code example on how to apply them over objects
+A Web App that allows you to create noises and place them over an image of your choice.
+Check the file grain for an example on what you can do with the web app